 At the time the monitoring wells are sampled, depth to groundwater measurements will be recorded for the purpose of determining the direction of groundwater movement across the site.
-For the purpose of determining the direction of groundwater movement, the vertical elevations of the top of the well casings will be established utilizing a temporary benchmark with an assumed elevation of 100.00 feet.
+For the purpose of determining the direction of groundwater movement, the vertical elevations of the top of the well casings will be established utilizing a project benchmark.
 The groundwater elevations will be used to construct a groundwater contour map for inclusion in the RI Report.

-3.2.10 Wetland Delineation
+3.2.11 Wetland Delineation

 The Site and its surroundings are located in an urban setting.
-No suspected wetlands were observed on the Site during past investigations.
+No suspected wetlands were observed on the Site during the past investigations.
 A review of National Wetlands Inventory and DEC regulated wetlands mapping did not identify wetlands on or near the Site.
 As such, a wetlands delineation will not be performed as a function of this RI.
-The wetlands mapping is included as Exhibit 4.

-3.2.11 Fish and Wildlife Impact Analysis
+3.2.12 Fish and Wildlife Impact Analysis